Wyatt Morrison, LVC economics student

 Play The Part

 What do global citizens and policymakers think about economic issues?
-Real-world simulations in the European Union project, exploring microfinance in Uganda, or studying abroad in a foreign country can all give you an up-close look at economics on the grandest scale.
+Engage in our European Union project in The Netherlands, explore microfinance in Uganda, or study abroad to gain an up-close look at international economics.

-job outlook growth for economists, 2020–30 (Bureau of Labor Statistics)
+projected job outlook growth for economists, 2022–32 (Bureau of Labor Statistics)

 In Their Words